qqpayne/dombuster/README.md

 * To enumerate subdomains of specific domain and save results to txt:

 ``dombuster.py example.com output.txt``

+* To enumerate subdomains of specific domain fast, but with possible data loss:

+``dombuster.py -f example.com output.txt``

 * To enumerate subdomains of specific domain and save only that subdomains, who respond to ping: